dollarshaveclub/fastboot-docker/README.md

 ### Dockerfile
 ```
-FROM fastboot
+FROM dollarshaveclub/fastboot
 ```
 That's it.
-Nothing else is needed in your Dockerfile, thanks to the magic of ONBUILD.
+Nothing else is needed in your Dockerfile, thanks to the magic of `ONBUILD`.

 ### .dockerignore
 ```